Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Conclusion and discussions

-\ACKNOWLEDGMENT{Y. Hong and W. Wang are supported in part by NSF grants ECCS-2145713, ECCS-2432545, and CCF-2403194; Qiaomin Xie is supported in part by NSF grants CNS-1955997 and EPCN-2339794; Yudong Chen is supported in part by NSF grant CCF-2233152.}
+\ACKNOWLEDGMENT{Yige Hong and Weina Wang are supported in part by U.S.\ National Science Foundation (NSF) grants ECCS-2145713, CCF-2403194, CCF-2428569, and ECCS-2432545.
+Yudong Chen is supported in part by NSF grant CCF-2233152.
+Qiaomin Xie is supported in part by NSF grants CNS-1955997, ECCS-2339794, and ECCS-2432546.}

 \begin{APPENDICES}

 \SingleSpacedXI